databrary/policies/definitions.md

 ### Actions

-#### Sharing Permission (Level)
+#### Permission/Consent, Sharing Permission/Consent (Level)

-Specific rights for sharing and public release granted by Depicted Individuals in a Permission to Share Data document.
+Specific rights for sharing and public release granted by *Depicted Individuals* in a *Permission to Share Data* document.

 #### Access Permissions (Level)

 Specific permissions placed on a study or other digital object by a Researcher controlling its access by other Databrary users.
 These are distinct from and may have more flexibility than Sharing Permission.

+#### Authorization, User/Investigator Authorizationd (Level)

+Privileges granted to individuals to access Databrary.

 #### Promise of Confidentiality

-A promise to a respondent or Research Participant that the information the respondent provides will not be disseminated without the permission of the respondent; that the fact that the respondent participated in the study will not be disclosed; and that disseminated information will include no linkages to the identity of the respondent.
+A promise to a respondent or *Research Participant* that the information the respondent provides will not be disseminated without the permission of the respondent; that the fact that the respondent participated in the study will not be disclosed; and that disseminated information will include no linkages to the identity of the respondent.
 Such a promise encompasses traditional notions of both confidentiality and anonymity.
 Names and other identifying information regarding respondents, proxies, or other persons on whom the respondent or proxy provides information, are presumed to be confidential.

 #### Deductive Disclosure